Resident234/php.net/pages/www.php.net_pdostatement.getcolumnmeta.php.md

-This method is supported in the MySQL 5.0+ driver.&#xA0; It can be used for object hydration:
+This method is supported in the MySQL 5.0+ driver.
+It can be used for object hydration:<br><br>

 ```
 <?php